 Reactions between heavy nuclei provide a unique opportunity to produce and study nuclear (hadronic) matter far from its ground state, at high densities and temperatures.
 From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks about 30 years ago, it has been realized that at very high density and temperature, hadronic matter may undergo a transition to a more primordial form of matter.
-This proposed state of matter named the quark gluon plasma (QGP) 1, is characterized by a strongly reduced interaction among its constituents, quarks and gluons, such that the partons would exist in a nearly free state 2 .
+This proposed state of matter named the quark gluon plasma (QGP) 1 , is characterized by a strongly reduced interaction among its constituents, quarks and gluons, such that the partons would exist in a nearly free state 2 .

-In mid-August 2001 systematic data collecting by the four RHIC experiments, namely BRAHMS 3, PHENIX 4, PHOBOS 5 and STAR 6, began at the energy of $\sqrt{s{NN}}$ = 200 GeV.
-The RHIC operations started a new era of studies of ultra-relativistic nucleus-nucleus collisions.
-BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) 7, consists of set of detectors designed to measure global features of the collision like overall charged particle multiplicity and the flux of spectator neutrons, and of two spectrometer arms that provide the measurement of the full particle four-momentum vector.
+The data collected by the four RHIC experiments, namely BRAHMS, PHENIX, PHOBOS and STAR, shown that the matter created at RHIC is not a state of weakly interacting partons, as earlier expected, but rather more like a liquid of strongly interacting quarks and gluons 3,4,5,6 .

+BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) 7, consists of set of detectors designed to measure global features of the collision like overall charged particle multiplicity and the flux of spectator neutrons, and of two spectrometer arms that provide the measurement of the full particle fourmomentum vector.
 By rotating the arms within the small (from 2 to 30 degree) and large particle emission angles (from 30 to 90 degree) BRAHMS is able to study the properties of the produced medium as a function of its longitudinal expansion.
+The BRAHMS White Paper6 provides thorought discussion of the main results obtained by the collaboration untill 2005.